oils-for-unix/oils/doc/ref/chap-type-method.md

 line control bytes (`\n`,`\v`,`\f`,`\r`) are *not* considered as "blankspace".

-**When using `search()` or `replace()`** with a `/space/` or `/blank/` pattern, the non-breaking characters in the list above are *not* considered as matching, to obey their original special function.
+**When using `search()` or `replace()`** with a `/space/` or `/blank/` pattern, the latter two non-breaking characters in the list above are *not* considered as matching, to obey their intended function.

 ### trimStart()